joinpursuit/Pursuit-Core-Web/react_2/user_authentication_backend/README.old.md

 ## More code structure: `auth/`

-In this folder, we have two files:
+In this folder, we have three files:

 ```
 -helpers.js
+-local.js
 -passport.js
 ```